-As the oldest bowl game around, the Rose Bowl is the “Granddaddy of Them All”, and fans wait all year to see the top Big Ten and Pacific Ten (PAC-10) teams duke it out on the field.
-The 2009 Rose Bowl pits No. 8 Penn State against No. 5 USC in a match up that’s sure to go down in the history books.
-Tickets to this popular game are notoriously hard to come by, so if you want to see game live, get your 2009 Rose Bowl tickets today!
+Get your Rose Bowl tickets and start the year off right!
+As the oldest bowl game around, the Rose Bowl is the “Granddaddy of Them All,” and fans wait all year to see the top Big Ten and Pacific Ten (PAC-10) teams duke it out on the field.
+Tickets to the Rose Bowl are some of the most desired tickets in NCAA football, so get a jump on the rest of the pack and get your Rose Bowl tickets today!

 The college football bowl season is so full of hype and advertising that we can forget that there is a handful of bowl games with a history so dignified that the current hoopla can't touch them.
 First among bowl games is the Rose Bowl, with its huge crowds and its storied contributions to the history of college football.